AndrewFahmy/SqlMapper/docs/repository_methods.md

 ```

 ##Search Method
-This method is the same as `GetSingle` method but returnes multiple rows after mapping them to a list of the provided model.
+This method is the same as `GetSingle` method but returns multiple rows after mapping them to a list of the provided model.

 Example:
 ```